DARIOGEORGE/basic-nn-model/README.md

 ## RESULT
-Thus a Neural network for Regression model is Implemented Successfully
+Thus a Neural network for Regression model is Implemented Successfully.